AhmedAshraf8228/ITI-Ecommerce-Graduation/README.md

 ### For Customers
 - **User Registration & Login**: Create an account with email verification and password recovery
-- **Product Browsing**: Search and filter products by category, price, and other criteria
+- **Product Browsing**: Search, filter and sort products by category, price, purchase count and other criteria
 - **Shopping Cart**: Add products, modify quantities, and manage your cart
 - **Wishlist**: Save products for later and move them to cart when ready
 - **Order Management**: Place orders with cash or credit payment options and ability to cancel order